melee1984/paymongo-shopping-with-checkout/README.md

-I am trying to replicate a simple shopping cart without connection to the database, we also create a simple cart summary which you can see the total amount.
-Once the Cart is ready we can proceed to the Payment Gateway which uses Payment CreditCart.
+I am trying to replicate a simple shopping cart without connection to the database, We also created a simple summary cart which you can see the selected Items and total amount.
+Once the Cart is ready we can proceed to the Checkout which uses CreditCart as our Payment Gateway.

 ## Tools